Maths > Abelian varieties > Finiteness theorems and the Faltings height

 For example an elliptic curve with additive reduction may have good reduction after a finite extension of the base field.

-has semistable reduction if every reduction of its Néron model is a semiabelian variety, that is an extension of an abelian variety by a torus.
+We say that an abelian variety has semistable reduction if every reduction of its Néron model is a semiabelian variety, that is an extension of an abelian variety by a torus.

 In the case of an elliptic curve, this is saying that it has good or multiplicative reduction everywhere.